Our active perspective means we can help you see opportunities and risks differently. Discover how to strengthen your investments.

 Source: Bloomberg, Robert Shiller, Schroders, LSEG Datastream.
 As at 11 July 2025.
 Past performance is not a guide to future results.

 The correlation between bond and equity returns rose significantly in the aftermath of the Covid-19 pandemic from a combination of factors that adversely affected both markets, including a spike in inflation driven by supply-chain challenges, soaring interest rates, a surge in commodity prices and geopolitical turmoil (Chart 3).
 The correlation has remained at elevated levels.
+As a result of all this, the 60/40 portfolio experienced severely negative returns, as exemplified by a US-focused portfolio.
+With its exposure to the S&P 500 Index and US Treasury bonds, the 60/40 portfolio was down nearly 18% in 2022, posting its worst year since 1937.1

 Source: Global Government Bond Index.
 Bloomberg, Robert Shiller, Schroders, LSEG Datastream.
 31 December 1990 = 100.
 As at 11 July 2025.
 Past performance is not a guide to future results.